-There is a lot more that goes into successfully exhibiting at a trade show than many first-time exhibitors realize.
-Once you make the decision to invest in a booth at a trade show, however, it only makes sense to make the most out of the time and resources that you put into your show presence.
-On show days, it can seem like some exhibitors have it made when you witness the consistent buyer traffic and order-writing happening in their booths.
-Yet, the truth is that the most successful exhibitors started putting in work well before the show even started to achieve maximum traffic flow.
+There is a lot more that goes into exhibiting at a trade show than many first-time exhibitors realize.
+Once you make the decision to invest in a booth, however, it’s important to make the most out of the time and resources you have available at the show.
+On show days, it can seem like some exhibitors have it made when you witness the consistent buyer traffic and order-writing happening inside their booths.
+Yet, the truth is that the most successful exhibitors start putting in the work well before the show opens.

-Keeping this in mind, how can you strengthen your next trade show investment and increase foot traffic to your booth?
-To help, here are five steps you can take to capture and keep buyer attention…ultimately helping you increase your ROI at ASD Market Week and any other trade show you may participate in.
+So, how can you strengthen your next trade show investment and increase foot traffic to your booth?
+To help, here are five steps you can take to capture and keep buyer attention, ultimately helping you increase your ROI at ASD Market Week and any other trade show you participate in.